 How To Make Favorite Sugar Cookies

-In a separate bowl, cream together the butter and sugar until fluffy and it doubles in volume.
+- Cream together butter and powdered sugar until fluffy and has doubled in volume.

-Prepare the parchment paper.
-Place your cookie dough on top.
+- Prepare the parchment paper then place your cookie dough on top.

-With the parchment paper, roll the dough into a log roughly 5 centimeters in diameter and transfer to a chilled area.
+- Roll the dough into a log roughly 5 centimeters in diameter and transfer to a chilled area.

-After resting, roll the dough out of the parchment paper and cut into shapes roughly 1-centimeter thick.
+- Rest the dough for 2 hours, roll it out, and cut into shapes roughly 1-centimeter thick.

 - Bake for 7 to 8 minutes until the edges are light brown.
-Let them cool and serve with milk or your favorite drink.
-Enjoy!
+Let them cool and serve with a glass of milk or your favorite drink.

 - Calcium: 85mg

 - Potassium: 200mg